andrewzeneski/eeasyjson/README.md

 # easyjson [![Build Status](https://travis-ci.org/mailru/easyjson.svg?branch=master)](https://travis-ci.org/mailru/easyjson) [![Go Report Card](https://goreportcard.com/badge/github.com/mailru/easyjson)](https://goreportcard.com/report/github.com/mailru/easyjson)

+> eeasyjson is based on a [easyjson](https://github.com/mailru/easyjson) copy, mainly because of using golang rewriting Java project, history project in which a large number of broad and the type of uncertainty, and don't want to because the change of pollution sources warehouse, copy a implementation, if have the same demand colleagues can be used together.

 Package easyjson provides a fast and easy way to marshal/unmarshal Go structs to/from JSON without the use of reflection.
 In performance tests, easyjson outperforms the standard `encoding/json` package by a factor of 4-5x, and other